 - Chartership: – this demonstrates that individuals have both the knowledge and skills required for the role as well as the ability to apply them.
 It is aimed at those who are working in a role that includes some level of professional responsibility, however you do not need to hold a specific library qualification in order to work towards Chartership.
 So if you are already a graduate from some other discipline and have a wealth of experience in the development and management of school libraries you will usually choose to work towards Chartered status (MCLIP)

 - Fellowship:- This is the highest level of Professional Registration and if you are already a Chartered member, hold a senior position in your organisation, or have made a significant contribution to the library profession, this would be the most appropriate for you.
 On completion you will receive Fellowship status (FCLIP)

 Depending on your experience and current role you can choose whether Certification or Chartership is the most appropriate path for you.
 There is further information on this here.
-Take a look at the respective handbooks at the foot of the web page which will give you the requirements and assessment criteria for each qualification.
 It is also possible to follow up a successful Certification with a Chartership if appropriate.
 Individuals can always contact CILIP to discuss which Professional Registration route they should follow by emailing email@example.com or by telephoning on: 020 7255 0500.
 One does not have to be CILIP member just to make an enquiry!